Our Welsh Heritage - - The Eynons

 It seems that the Israel Clark family group sheet is incorrect.
 If they lived as neighbors in Iowa in 1850 why would they travel 200 miles east to Nauvoo to be married.
 The Mormons had been gone from Nauvoo for three to four years.
 All of the church authorities except Orson Hyde and Erastus Snow who were in Iowa were in Salt Lake City.

 Let us again return with our story of James Eynon back in Lawrenny, Pembrokeshire, Wales.
-As a reminder, he buried his wife, Elizabeth Griffith on the 1st of June 1843 with their youngest of seven children being age 12 or 13.
-It appears their two eldest, Maria and Frances had married prior to this time, at least Maria was married 2 Feb 1841 to John Harlow.
-We do not have Frances' marriage date but if she hadn't married prior to her mother's passing away she had married prior to the family's immigrating to America but that date is not exactly known.
+It appears their two eldest, Maria and Frances had married prior to 1841, at least Maria was married 2 Feb 1841 to John Harlow.
+We do not have Frances' marriage date.
+She had married prior to the family's immigrating to America but that date is not exactly known.
 Another reason for the possibility of Frances having married is the fact that she was not with the family in the 1841 census of Lawrenny which census record we had obtained in 1948 and is as follows: